couchbaselabs/cboperator-hol/README.md

 ip-192-168-218-112.ec2.internal   Ready     <none>    110m      v1.11.9
 ```

-# Deploy Couchbase Autonomous Operator

-Once we have tested that we can connect to Kubernetes control plane running on Amazon EKS cluster from our local machine, we can now begin with the steps required to deploy Couchbase Autonomous Operator, which is the glue technology enabling Couchbase Server cluster to be managed by Kubernetes.
+After we have tested that we can connect to Kubernetes control plane running on Amazon EKS cluster from our local machine, we can now begin with the steps required to deploy Couchbase Autonomous Operator, which is the glue technology enabling Couchbase Server cluster to be managed by Kubernetes.

 ### 1. Download Operator package